To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Best No-Spill Water Bowl: Slopper Stopper Review

 Another option if your dog is a messy drinker is a spill-proof (and splash-proof) bowl.
 The patented design helps eliminate messes by over 85%.
 Say goodbye to wet socks due to puddles left behind by your dog.
 The amount of water released is limited, so it keeps more of your dog’s face clean, which prevents splashing and messes.
-See how it works in the video below.
+It takes care of the mess for you.
+See how it works in the short video below.

 Pros | Cons |